 Bren Chair for Great Powers Competition: Dr. Chris Harmon

+Dr. Harmon first joined Marine Corps University in 1993 as Professor of International Relations and he directed core courses for Majors on “Theory and Nature of War” and “Strategy and Policy”.
 Dr. Harmon offers multifaceted expertise in international security affairs and lectures world-wide—as at universities, international schools run by the U.S. government, think tanks, and Interpol headquarters.
 He is the lead author or editor of six books, including The Terrorist Argument: Modern Advocacy & Propaganda (Brookings, 2018).
-Dr. Harmon holds a Ph.D in International Relations and Government from Claremont Graduate School and a MA in Government from the same school.
+Dr. Harmon holds a Ph.D. in International Relations and Government from Claremont Graduate School and an MA in Government from the same school.

 Bren Chair for Non-Western Strategic Thought: Dr. Chris Yung

 Dr. Yung’s areas of interest relate to China and East Asian Security.
 He conducts research on such topics as Chinese expeditionary warfare capabilities and doctrine, China’s emerging foreign and defense policy, and China’s emerging maritime capabilities and strategies (subjects of relevance to the Marine Corps).
 Dr. Yung holds a Ph.D. in International Relations and International Economics from the Paul H. Nitze School of Advanced International Studies at Johns Hopkins University.
 He also holds an M.A. in East Asian and China Studies from the same institution.
 He received language certificates in Mandarin Chinese from Columbia University and the Beijing Foreign Language Teacher’s Institute.